brokenphilip/bulb-hub-commands/README.md

 for example, slate is 1, purple is 2, greed is 22, debonair is 23, waterlogged is 29

-values above 29 will be treated as integers, use an [RGB to int converter](https://www.checkyourmath.com/convert/color/rgb_decimal.php)
+values above 29 will be treated as integers, which you can use to set **custom colors** for items! to do this, [pick a color](https://www.google.com/search?q=color+picker), copy its RGB values and use an [RGB to int converter](https://www.checkyourmath.com/convert/color/rgb_decimal.php). due to the limitation that fixed colors use numbers from 0 to 29 inclusive, you can't use RGB values (0, 0, 0 to 29).
+If you wish to paint a cosmetic fully black (RGB (0, 0, 0)) for example, you will have to use 65793 instead (RGB (1, 1, 1))

-for a list of effects and cosmetics, see items_game.txt (located in `Team Fortress 2\tf\scripts\items`)
+for a complete list of effects and cosmetics, see items_game.txt (located in `Team Fortress 2\tf\scripts\items`)

 ###### [back to top](https://github.com/brokenphilip/bulb-hub-commands#contents)
 # Note 8 - Discord Whitelist